Up to $60,000 Hiring Bonus for Lateral

 On Friday, November 17, 2023, at approximately 9:42 pm, the Hemet Police Department received a call of gunshots heard in the 800 block of South Palm Avenue.
 When officers arrived at the scene, they found an adult male victim suffering from several gunshot wounds.
 Officers provided lifesaving measures until relieved by Hemet Fire Personnel, who transported the victim to a local hospital.
 Despite lifesaving efforts, the victim succumbed to his injuries and was pronounced deceased at the hospital.

-Hemet, CA.- On Thursday, August 14th, 2025, at approximately 1225 hours, the Hemet Police Communications Center received a call regarding a motorcycle colliding with a vehicle in the area of Lyon Avenue and Eaton Avenue, in the City of Hemet.
-Officers arrived on scene within minutes and located an unresponsive motorcyclist down in the roadway.
-Officers immediately began rendering aid to the motorcyclist until they were relieved by medical personnel.
-Despite these life-saving measures, the motorcyclist succumbed to his injuries and was pronounced deceased at the scene of the collision.
-The other driver involved in this collision also remained on scene and was cooperative with the investigation.
+Hemet, CA.- On February 6th, 2026, at approximately 6:00pm, Hemet Police Officers responded to a traffic collision that occurred in the 200 block of N. San Jacinto Street in the City of Hemet.
+Officers responded to the location and located an unresponsive female down in the roadway.
+Officers immediately began performing life-saving measures until relieved by medical personnel.
+Despite these life-saving efforts, the female succumbed to her injuries and was pronounced deceased at the scene of the collision.
+The driver involved in this collision also remained on scene and was cooperative with investigators.